SJTU-IPADS/HEDB/README.md

 HEDB is an extension of PostgreSQL to compute SQL over ciphertexts, in addition to a suite of maintenance tools.

 *HEDB is an open project and highly values your feedback!
-We would like to hear your thoughts on our project and how we can improve it to better meet your needs.*
+We would like to hear your thoughts on our project and how we can improve it.*

 Here is a quick overview for any newcomer to understand the purpose of HEDB.
 It would take 15 minutes for you.

 ## What For?

-Today's database systems contain much sensitive data, and some are outsourced to third-parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
+Database systems may contain sensitive data, and some are outsourced to third-parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
 To protect sensitive data in use, secrets should be kept encrypted as necessary.

-**Option-1**: To build an encrypted database (EDB), one can put an entire database into an isolated domain, or confidential computing unit (like SGX, SEV, TDX, Realm, PEF, Nitro, HyperEnclave, and whatever you name it).
-We name it Type-I. Sadly, Type-I would prevent database admins, or DBAs, from managing the database, right?
-Note that DBAs can simply log into the DBMS and inspect any user data.
+**Option-1**: To build an encrypted database (EDB), one can place an entire database into an isolated domain, or confidential computing unit (like Intel SGX, AMD SEV, Intel TDX, ARM Realm, IBM PEF, AWS Nitro, Ant HyperEnclave, and whatever you name it).
+We call it Type-I EDB.
+Sadly, Type-I would prevent database admins, or DBAs, from managing the database, right?
+If DBAs were able to log into the DBMS, they would inspect any user data.

-**Option-2**: Cloud DBaaS vendors such as Azure, Alibaba provision operator-based EDBs.
-You can look into `src` to learn how we build one using PostgreSQL' user-defined types (UDTs) and user-defined functions (UDFs).
-We name it Type-II.
-This allows a DBA to log into the database, but keeps data always in the ciphertext form to avoid potential leakage.
-Good idea!
+**Option-2**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
+You can dive into [src](https://github.com/SJTU-IPADS/HEDB/blob/main/src/) to navigate how to build such an EDB using PostgreSQL' user-defined types (UDTs) and user-defined functions (UDFs).
+We call it Type-II EDB.
+Type-II EDB allows a DBA to log into the database, but keeps data always in ciphertext to avoid potential leakage.
+Cool!

 <p align="center">
 	<img src="scripts/figures/types.jpg" width = "600" height = "160" align=center />
 </p>

 Sad again, we've discovered an attack, which we name "smuggle".
-You can find it in `scripts/smuggle.py`.
-Why smuggle exists is that Type-II exposes too many expression operators for admins to construct an "oracle".
+You can find it in [scripts/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/scripts/smuggle.py).
+The reason why smuggle exists is that the Type-II EDB exposes too many expression operators for admins to construct an "oracle".

 ## Smuggle Attacks

 Here is a minimal working example.

-1. **Constructing oracles**: With ÷, DBAs obtain the ciphertext of ‘1’ by dividing a number by itself.
-With ‘1’, DBAs construct all encrypted integers by iteratively + the cipher ‘1’ to a counter.
+1. **Constructing oracles**:
+   i.
+With ÷, DBAs obtain the ciphertext of '1' by dividing a number by itself. ii.
+With '1', DBAs construct all encrypted integers by iteratively + the cipher '1' to a counter.

 2. **Recovering secrets**: With =, DBAs recover encrypted values by comparing them with known ciphertexts.

 ## HEDB

 The idea of HEDB is simple.
-It splits the running mode of EDB into two: record for users, and replay for DBAs.
+It splits the running mode of EDB into two: *record* for users, and *replay* for DBAs.

 HEDB is named after Helium, implying its two modes.
 Briefly, HEDB is a dual-mode encrypted database that removes the tension between security and maintenance.

 1) Execution Mode achieves interface security by blocking illegal operator invocations,
-2) Maintenance Mode allows DBA common maintenance tasks by replaying legal invocations.
+2) Maintenance Mode allows DBA common maintenance tasks by replaying invocations.

 ### Paper